HuuTaiJake/extension-fact-chack/README.md

 + Turn on Developer mode (in the upper right corner) to install the extension directly into Chrome.

-+ Click the "Load Unpacked" button and load the project.
++ Click the "Load Unpacked" button and load the project (extension)/extension.

 + Active the loaded extension

++ Change the extension info in manijest.json file

 ## Test the extension